pkncoder/Light-Teachings/YappingSessions/LessonPlans.md

         - Functions
             - All a function does is take in information, and use it to output - or return - more information
                 - Think of it like a calculator, the calculator takes in an equation, and gives you the result.
 The calculator is the function in this case
+        - Lighting models
+            - A lighting model is different ways of coloring a scene
+        - Vectors
+            - Vectors will be used in this concepts as lines with a direction and intensity we can compare to other vectors
     - Next Video
     - Learn how we can "hit" objects and finally return objects